yuvi027/DigitalTwin/README.md

 3. When an exam and a simulation are both running, the shared slice is reserved only for researchers communication, and the researchers' slice is reserved for simulation traffic.
 4. When there is an exam and no simulation, the shared slice is deactivated, and the researchers' slice is reserved for regular researchers' communication.

-The four scenarios depicted in a matrix:
+The four scenarios are depicted in the matrix:
 ![matrix_version_4](https://github.com/user-attachments/assets/496e5e34-02e6-435b-952b-74b7d53f1000)

-The default setup is in the bottom left in yellow.
+The default setup is in the bottom right in yellow.

 ## **Installation**

+### Prerequisites

+**Install ComNetsEmu**:
+   Follow the installation guide for ComNetsEmu from the official repository: [ComNetsEmu GitHub](https://github.com/stevelorenz/comnetsemu).

+   It's best to run the program in a Virtual Machine that already has ComNetsEmu installed: [ComNetsEmu VM Image](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs).

 ### Clone the Repository
 Open your terminal and run the following command to clone the repository: